GeneralMari0/COMP455---Final-Project/docs/list_of_queries_and_filters.md

 # Potential Queries and Filters
 Listing out the search parameters and filters tha we can use.
-We don't have implement all of them, these are just some ideas
+We don't have to implement all of them, these are just some ideas.
 ## Queries
-return most relevant results (don't have to be an exact match
+return most relevant results (don't have to be an exact match)
 - author
 - genre
 - desc (enter keywords match to desc)